fostroll/corpuscula/doc/README_CDICT.md

 Search a tuple of a most common *FEATS* tag value for a certain *FEATS* tag key **feat** by a given word form **wform**, word's **lemma** and an *UPOS* **tag**.
 Returns a tuple of a value found and a relevance coef.
-If the value counted as trusted, then the relevance coef set to 1.
+If the value counted as *trusted*, then the relevance coef set to 1.
 Elsewise, we calculate for it some empirical value.

 If we can't find the value, we return (`None`, `None`).